Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

 - Southbank Centre's online events continue bringing conversations and performances home as part of Inside Out and In the Green Room.

 What are the top London events this April?

-- Looking for Easter weekend ideas?
+- Looking for Easter weekend activities to do from home?
 Hunt no more!
 There are plenty of things for all the family to enjoy.
 2-5 Apr

 What else is happening in April?

 - Take on a guided tour around Shakespeare's Globe, which brims with 400 years of theatre history.
 From 13 Apr

 - Mark your calendars for the 7 May – the electronic band Metronomy are playing a live gig at Alexandra Palace.

 - London Wine Fair goes virtual in May – join online wine tastings and expert talks, or sign up for one-to-one meetings with wine makers, while indulging in vino all weekend long.
 17-19 May

 - Keep your eyes peeled for The Cheese Barge opening in Paddington!
 20 May

 - Or find more cheesy spots across the city.